Northshore Debate Series 2

 Policy debates:

 1. 95% of my work in college is K-focused, and the other 5% is mostly spot updates.
-I have done very little policy-focused research in the preseason.
+I have done very little policy-focused research so far this season.

 2. “Link controls uniqueness”/“uniqueness controls the link” arguments will get you far with me.
 I often find myself wishing that one side or the other had made that argument, because my RFDs often include some variant of it regardless.